|

 In the secular long run, for that huge stretch of time that will continue after our deaths, there is nothing more important than this planet and the other creatures that inhabit it with us.
 Face it, no matter our technological prowess or spiritual certainty, this planet is all we know - there's no religious consensus on an alternative existence or afterlife, and science has confirmed that human-beings will never leave the solar system, ever.* Each of us has been born on this planet, and with the exception of a few astronauts, each of us will perish here.
 There is nothing else - this is our home.

-My concern is not just with the destruction brought about by consumptive North Americans and Europeans, but by most of humankind all over the planet as well.
-I've traveled all the continents and can assure you that neither the Americans nor Europeans have "cornered the market" on habitat destruction and abuse - from China and India, to Antarctica and Japan, human impact on the natural world has been devastating - entire species and bioregions have been decimated by our greed, arrogance, and indifference.
+My concern is not just with the destruction brought about by consumptive Asians, North Americans and Europeans, but by most of humankind all over the planet as well.
+I've traveled all the continents and can assure you that none of the aforementioned peoples have "cornered the market" on habitat destruction and abuse - from China and India, to Antarctica and Japan, human impact on the natural world has been devastating - entire species and bioregions have been decimated by our greed, arrogance, and indifference.

-Hopefully my little website, or occasional magazine articles and radio programs, can raise awareness, save some habitat, or rescue a species on the brink of extinction.
+As such, I hope my little website, or occasional magazine articles and radio programs, can raise awareness, thwart totalitarianism, save some habitat, or rescue a species on the brink of extinction.
 I know - you may have come here to read one of my rants against the airlines or the concentration of wealth throughout society - that's fine.
-Just remember that my goal is to save some of the natural world - other creatures and systems have an intrinsic right to be here regardless of their "utility" or economic worth to humans.
+Just remember that my goal is to save some of the natural world - other creatures and systems have an intrinsic value of their own, and a right to be here regardless their "utility" or economic worth to humans.
 And, it doesn't matter our political system, religious views, or economic philosophy, we have no right to halt, slow, or degrade the biological rhythms and relationships that started a few thousand million years before our own appearance just a couple geologic seconds ago.
 We have no right to wantonly destroy the beautiful, mysterious array of life that also calls this place home.
 We do not have that right.

 *Voyager 1 reached the heliopause at about the time of my posting - but there were no humans onboard...